 Avoid rough bisque firing:

 Most of the time, the clay body contains grog or sand on its surface, which forms pinholes on the pottery surface.
-And an immature or under-fired bisque aggravates this problem by turning the raw pinholes into fired ones.
+An immature or under-fired bisque aggravates this problem by turning the raw pinholes into fired ones.

 If the kiln’s firing schedule is too short, then eventually it is going to leave the clay pot incompletely fired.
 Most of the time, it is the inadequate escape of the gases while bisque firing that works as the anchor of the reasons behind pinholing.
 And pottery clay can eliminate these gases only if you bisque fire it for a long time at a high enough temperature.
 But consequently, this action makes the ceramic less absorbent, which causes problems during glaze application.